XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 Sandbox4Linux: `make`

 # MathJax Support
 We support MathJax in blogs,comments,statements,announcements,etc...
 Almost everywhere!
 Write $$$ before and after your formula to create MathJax inline.
-6 $s to create a large formula. **After19w33a only**
+6 '$'s to create a large formula. **After19w33a only**

+**MathJax support is still in Alpha version.
+Be careful when using it in blogs!**

 # External Resource Link
 Because of the special design, you cannot link to external resources/items when writing a contest announcement or a problem statement.
 But after 19w26a you can request a external resource by using the `fetch.jsp`.
 The usage do as follows: